chloeekk/chloeekk.github.io/content/posts/seo-audit-my-site/index.md

 ## Related problem handling methods
 ### Blog directory page pagination canonical tag points to the homepage
 I randomly checked several pages and found that only the canonical tags of these blog directory page pagination were incorrect, and the others all pointed to the page itself.
-I built the website with Hugo and GitHub Pages.
+I built the website with Hugo and GitHub Pages—see my [Hugo SEO configuration guide](https://chloevolution.com/posts/seo-configuration-for-hugo-multilingual-websites/) for related setup.
 I can ensure that the canonical tags of all pages correctly point to the URL of the page itself by forcing the correct setting of canonical.
 Find the <head> section in layouts/partials/head.html and overwrite it with the following code:
 ```
 <link rel="canonical" href="{{ .Permalink }}" />